Geometric properties of slowly rotating black holes embedded in matter environments: Equatorial Circular Geodesics

 \subsection{Energy and Angular Momentum}

 Having established the geometric properties, we now quantify deviations of the orbital energy and angular momentum from their vacuum values.
-This is particularly relevant for EMRIs, since the emitted gravitational-wave signal depends directly on orbital conservative quantities.
+This is particularly relevant for EMRIs, where waveform phasing depends directly on conservative orbital quantities.
 Using Eq. (\ref{eq: exact E and L}), we compute the conserved energy and angular momentum per unit mass as,

 where, $(+)$ and $(-)$ respectively represent the prograde and retrograde orbits.
 This explicitly illustrates how frame dragging modifies the energetics of equatorial circular motion at linear order in the spin.